Unit 1 chemistry Flashcards

 A

 We use chromatography to separate substances that have different solubilities (dissolved because it separates a solution).
-Take a piece of filter paper and use a pencil to draw a line near the bottom of the sheet, then put a dot of sample of ink to pencil line.
+Take a piece of chromatography paper and use a pencil to draw a line near the bottom of the sheet called the baseline, then put a dot of sample of ink to pencil line.
 Then fill a beaker with a shallow amount of solvent.
 Place filter paper in beaker with solvent but don’t submerge the pencil line and ink.
 Also place a lid on top of beaker to stop solvent from evaporating.
 Solvent and ink will move up and the place where solvent stops moving is called a solvent front (draw a line).
 Different dyes that make up ink will also move up with solvent, the dyes move at different speeds which shows that each one is a different substance (dye with higher solubility moves faster) and this shows us components of the ink/dye.

 31